 - Monthly waste reporting an accurate and detailed reporting system will allow management to monitor total tonnes generated as well as the percentage of waste diverted from landfill.
-A waste monthly report should be included as part of the monthly management reporting process. - Tenant education and awareness a tenant education and awareness program will be instigated to ensure that tenants are aware of their responsibilities in relation to segregation of recyclables, and buy-in to the centre's program. - Contractor terms the waste contractor and cleaning contractors are essential to the ongoing effective management of waste at the site.
+A waste monthly report should be included as part of the monthly management reporting process.
+The report should link waste to key indicators such as turnover; foot traffic.
+This will allow comparisons to be made from one period to another, and waste practices to be effectively tracked. - Tenant education and awareness a tenant education and awareness program will be instigated to ensure that tenants are aware of their responsibilities in relation to segregation of recyclables, and buy-in to the centre's program. - Contractor terms the waste contractor and cleaning contractors are essential to the ongoing effective management of waste at the site.
 So as to ensure full co-operation and participation by these contractors appropriate Key Performance Indicators should be included in their contracts.
 Such KPIs may include a requirement to participate in monthly waste meetings; active monitoring and feedback of the systems in place; development of a waste management action plan etc. - Signage clear and easily recognizable signage is essential in terms of correct system use and low contamination rates.
 Each system should be colour coded and signed.
 Signage should be placed on bins and in the waste areas.
-Information on signage should be communicated to tenants.
+A copy of the signs should be included in the tenant education material.